mem48/geocompr/main.md

 This classification scheme uses basically the number of cells involved in a processing step as distinguishing feature.
 Of course, one can classify raster operations based on other characteristics such as discipline.
 Think, for instance, of terrain, hydrological analysis or image classifications.
-In the following paragraphs, we will explain each of the four map algebra operations by example.
+The following sections explain how each type of map algebra operations can be used, with reference to worked examples.

+### Local operations

 **Local** operations comprise all cell-by-cell operations in one or several layers.
 A good example is the classification of intervals of numeric values into groups such as grouping a digital elevation model into low (class 1), middle (class 2) and high elevations (class 3).